somework/p2p-path-finder/README.md

   validation.
 * `PrecisionViolation` &mdash; signals arithmetic inputs that cannot be represented within the configured BCMath scale.
-* `GuardLimitExceeded` &mdash; reserved for future escalation paths when search guardrails (visited states or expansions) should raise instead of returning guard metadata.
+* `GuardLimitExceeded` &mdash; thrown when `PathSearchConfig::withGuardLimitException()` is used and the configured search guardrails (visited states or expansions) are reached.
 * `InfeasiblePath` &mdash; indicates that no route satisfies the requested constraints.

-Search guardrails (expansion/visited-state limits) currently surface through the `SearchOutcome::guardLimits()` method.
+Search guardrails (expansion/visited-state limits) surface through the `SearchOutcome::guardLimits()` method.
 The returned `GuardLimitStatus` aggregate exposes helpers such as `anyLimitReached()` so callers can inspect whether searches exhausted their configured protections without relying on exceptions.
+Opt-in escalation via `withGuardLimitException()` converts those guard-limit breaches into a `GuardLimitExceeded` throwable instead of metadata.

 Consumers can mix coarse- and fine-grained handling strategies: